| LINKTYPE_ name

 OpenBSD pflog; the link-layer header contains a

-structure, as defined by the host on which the file was saved.
+structure, as defined by the host on that the file was saved.
 (This

 differs from operating system to operating system and release to